There are three ways this story could begin. But as of today, when I’m writing this, there is only one ending.

 “No, let me apologize,” Zola pursued.
 “It was a fucking disaster.”

 I wiped pine needles and a parking citation off the cracked windshield of the Subaru.
 I just wanted to take a hot shower.
-But Zola wouldn’t let me and Buggy get into the car until I agreed that it had, in fact, been a fucking disaster.
+But before Zola would let me and Buggy get into the car he made me agree that it had, in fact, been a fucking disaster.
 So I agreed, and we drove into Port Angeles as the sun strengthened and leaked all over the strait, and the town woke up to another soggy March morning.
-It wasn’t until Zola was asleep and I was in the bath that I realized Zola had never actually said the words I’m sorry.
+It wasn’t until Zola was asleep in my parents’ spare bedroom and I was in the bath that I realized Zola had never actually said the words I’m sorry.

 I met him sophomore fall, in Introduction to Early Roman History.
 By the college’s standards, it was a huge lecture, about fifty hungover undergrads cramped together on Mondays, Wednesdays, and Fridays, in one of Carpenter Hall’s underground lecture rooms.
 When I’d arrived in Hanover the week before, I told myself that this year wouldn’t be like the last.
 I’d attend every lecture and take notes, go to office hours, try to keep my GPA above a three-point-oh.

 So that September morning, when a thin boy about my height sat down right next to me without asking, I didn’t know how to react.
-I glanced over, and he nodded once at me, then opened his notebook.
+I glanced over, and he nodded once at me.
+By the time I gathered myself to nod back, he’d already turned his attention to pulling books and a laptop out of his backpack.
+I opened my notebook and doodled at the margins, a stick figure with a hole punch for a head.
 A very tall man on the younger side of forty walked into the room and up to the lecture podium.

 “Good morning, all.
-I’m Professor Emerson.
+I’m Professor Gelber.
 I’m sending around this sign-in sheet, which I’ll do at the beginning of each class.
 Please sign in only yourself,” the man said.
-In the silence that followed, he looked around with a gaze that would have been mild, if his eyes hadn’t been an odd shade of pale gray.
+In the silence that followed, he looked around with a gaze that would have been mild, if his eyes hadn’t been an odd, pale shade of gray.
 The color made me feel hollow.
 The sheet came around, and I printed my name and passed it to the boy.
 He sucked his teeth.
 I looked at him a second time.
 He grinned.

 “How hard is it to get people to say your name right?
 Marinét?”
 He pronounced it correctly, the silent t a bare whisp on the tail of the word.